PWilliams520/Workout_Prediction/README.md

 * In order to run the code, execute the 'main.py' file.
 Make sure to have the 'activities.csv' file in the same directory.
 In order to change code behavior modify variables in the 'config.py' file accordingly.

+* ### Classification Code:

+classification.py

+The Logistic Regression and Random Forest algorithms use a predefined feature set (Distance, Elevation, HRSS, and Avg Pace) for a given window size to predict high or low average heart rate for a set of observations (based on the size of the test set).
+The model is fit to the training set first, then used to predict high or low average heart rate for each test instance.

+* Please run the classification.py script to view the results from the Logistic Regression and Random Forest models built for the dataset provided in activities.csv.

-* ### Logistic Regression Code:
+* ### Regression Code:

-DMProject.ipynb
+regression.py

-The logistic regression algorithm uses a predefined feature set (Distance, Elevation, HRSS, and Avg Pace) for a given window size to predict average heart rate for a set of observations (based on the size of the test set).
+The Gradient Boosting Regression and Random Forest Regression algorithms use a predefined feature set (Distance, Elevation, HRSS, and Avg Pace) for a given window size to predict average heart rate for a set of observations (based on the size of the test set).
 The model is fit to the training set first, then used to predict average heart rate for each test instance.

-* Please run the Jupyter notebook (DMProject.ipynb) to view the results from the Logistic Regression model built for the dataset provided in activities.csv.
+* Please run the regression.py script to view the results from the Gradient Boosting Regression and Random Forest Regression models built for the dataset provided in activities.csv.

 * ### Code for Graphs: